Used and loved by millions

 How can I use "up to standard" in a sentence?

 You can use "up to standard" to describe something that meets the required level of quality or performance.
-For example, "The accuracy of this experiment's data is up to standard".
+For example: "The quality of the work was not "up to standard", so we had to redo it."

 Is it better to say "up to standard" or "meets expectations"?

-Both "up to standard" and "meets expectations" are valid, but "up to standard" often implies adherence to a more formalized or technical benchmark, whereas "meets expectations" can be more general.
+Both "up to standard" and "meets expectations" are valid, but "up to standard" implies adherence to a specific, often measurable, benchmark, while "meets expectations" is more general and subjective.

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision